DesignOpen/board/README.md

 ## Development

-To start local server, run `npm start` in the root of the project.
+To start local server:

+* In first terminal, run `npm start` in the root of the project
+* In second terminal, run `npm run watch`.
+That'll watch changes in stulys and jsx files.

+There's no live reload.

 ### Releasing